LinuxBrickie/liblbUrl/README.md

 In addition the gtest binary dependencies are
 - libmicrohttpd

+## Licensing

+As the copyright holder I am happy to consider alternative licensing if the GPL-3.0-or-later licence does not suit you.
+Please feel free to reach out to me at fotheringham.paul@gmail.com.

 ## Usage

 Request URLs using an instance of the Requester class.
 Your callback will be